 (One on your forehead?
 You're a power player!
 Is it on the back of your neck?
 Oh, sorry, you're going to be beheaded.)
 In seventeenth-century England and France, women fashioned faux moles from taffeta or leather.
 On the other side of the Atlantic, Salem witch hunters decreed that moles were the work of the devil.
 (Clearly, it was preferable to be a Frenchwoman in those days.)
-As divisive as moles have been, they're far

 As divisive as moles have been, they're far from exceptional.
-Nearly every adult has some.
+Wearly every adult has some.
 They're more common among fair-skinned folks, but they pop up on all complexions.
 When we're born, they're microscopic, and they begin to grow during childhood.
-That's usually when people start to disagree on what, exectly, to make of them.
+That's usually when people start to disagree on what, exactly, to make of them.

 Their admirers refer to them as beauty marks, even accentuating or painting them.
-Meanwhile, detractors buy extra-strength concealer and search the Internet in private browsing mode for home-removal tips.
+Meanwhile, detractors buy extra-strength concealer and search the Internet in private browsing mode for home-removal tins.